Contact

 This paper examines the impact of rent regulation on tenants' unemployment in New York City.
 We provide evidence that rent stabilization increases tenants' unemployment by over five percentage points using data from 2002 and 2017.
 To address endogeneity concerns, we employ an instrumental variable strategy that exploits the local historical availability of rent-stabilized units when tenants move in as an exogenous source of variation for occupying a rent-stabilized unit.
 We also develop a job-search model to explain the underlying mechanisms of rent regulation's unemployment effects.
 Our findings underscore the need for policymakers to consider the unintended consequences of rent regulation.

 More Credit, More Babies?
-Bank Credit Expansion, House Prices, and Fertility [SSRN Working Paper] [NBER Slides]
+Bank Credit Expansion, House Prices, and Fertility [SSRN Working Paper] [NBER Slides] Submitted

-This paper studies how school spending impacts student achievement by exploiting the US interstate branching deregulation as state tax revenue shocks.
-Leveraging school finance data from universal school districts, our difference-in-differences estimation reveals that deregulation leads to an increase in per-pupil total revenue and expenditure.
-The rise in revenue is primarily attributed to higher state revenues, while the expenditure increase is more prominent in low-income school districts.
-Using restricted-use student assessments from the Nation’s Report Card, we find that deregulation results in improved student achievement, with no distributional effects evident across students’ ability, race, or free lunch status.
-We introduce an instrumental variables approach that accounts for dynamic treatment effects and estimate that a one-thousand-dollar increase in per-pupil spending leads to a 0.035 standard deviation improvement in student achievement.
+This paper studies the impact of US interstate branching deregulation on school finance and student achievement by exploiting the deregulation as state tax revenue shocks.
+Leveraging school finance data from universal school districts, our difference-in-differences estimation reveals that deregulation leads to increased per-pupil total revenue and expenditure.
+The rise in revenue is primarily attributed to higher state revenues, while expenditure increases are more prominent in low-income school districts.
+Analysis of restricted-use student assessments from the Nation’s Report Card shows that deregulation improves student achievement, with no distributional effects evident across students’ ability, race, or free lunch status.
+We introduce an instrumental variables approach that accounts for dynamic treatment effects and estimate that a one-thousand-dollar increase in per-pupil spending leads to a 0.035-0.057 standard deviation improvement in student achievement.

 Property Division Law and Fertility: Evidence from China [Draft coming soon]